Semi-supervised learning for joint SAR and multispectral land cover classification: Proposed method

-The first issue is the multi-channel nature of the input and the domain gap that exists between the channels, and, particularly, between SAR and optical images due to coherent and incoherent imaging modalities.
-A smaller gap also exists among the spectral bands of a multispectral image.
+A first issue lies in the multi-channel nature of the input and the domain gap that exists between the channels, particularly different sensing modalities such as SAR and optical images due to coherent and incoherent imaging.
 Since the same scene is being imaged across the modalities, it is desirable for the features that are derived to be robust to low-level variations which do not carry discriminative information to infer the class label.
 Examples of such low-level nuisances can be the different noise characteristics of each channel, the local patch statistics, and so on.
 Promoting similarity of low-level features across the input channels can help bridge the domain gaps, and avoid large distances between points in the feature space representing the same class.
 This is the goal of the first self-supervised task we propose, namely \textit{UniFeat}, depicted in Fig. \ref{fig:unifeat}.
-This task addresses the pretraining of the single-channel feature extractor depicted in Fig.\ref{fig:architecture}.
+This task addresses the pretraining of the single-channel FE.
 We consider the features extracted by the single-channel encoder, consisting in one vector with $F$ features for each spatial location $(i,j)$ and each channel $c$.
 We use a contrastive learning approach where we promote similarity between the feature vectors of two patches representing the same area from different input channels.
 Conversely, dissimilarity is promoted if the patches do not represent the same geographical area.
 Several contrastive losses have been studied for this kind of tasks in computer vision problems \cite{jaiswal2021survey}.
 We choose to follow the SimCLR approach \cite{chen2020simple}, where we consider the single-channel feature extractor as the base encoder $f(\cdot)$ and we introduce an additional projection head $g(\cdot)$ that maps the output features of the single-channel encoder to the space where the discriminative loss is applied.
 Notice that, contrary to the base encoder adopted in SimCLR which targets whole-image classification, the proposed single-channel encoder does not pool all the feature vectors of the patch into a single representation to be further projected, but rather produces a pixel-wise mapping of the input.
-This promotes features with higher spatial resolution, as shown in Sec. \ref{sec:results}, which is particularly useful for semantic segmentation tasks.
-Also notice that the projection head depicted in Fig.\ref{fig:unifeat} is removed after pretraining.
+This promotes features with higher spatial resolution, as shown in Sec. \ref{sec:results}, which is particularly useful for the land cover classification task.
+The projection head depicted in Fig.\ref{fig:unifeat} is removed after pretraining.